Type: Overnight

 The Crowne Plaza Nottingham is a 4 Star hotel perfect for Murder Mystery breaks.
 Located in the heart of Nottingham city centre, just a short walk to the theatre and main shopping area with Nottingham Cathedral, and City Hall not far away.

 Guests will receive a delicious 3 course evening meal whilst the murder mystery takes place in one of the hotels elegant function rooms.
-Murdery Mystery guests can then spend the day in Nottingham city centre or if you are looking for relaxation, the Crowne Plaza offers a health and leisure club with gym, indoor swimming pool and spa.
+Murder Mystery guests can then spend the day in Nottingham city centre or if you are looking for relaxation, the Crowne Plaza offers a health and leisure club with gym, indoor swimming pool and spa.

-(Based on 4 Reviews)"Absolutely fantastic evening, we were kept guessing right until the end.
+"Absolutely fantastic evening, we were kept guessing right until the end.
 The characters were faultless and obviously well…"

-(Based on 4 Reviews)This site Copyright 2007-2024 and all plots are Copyright 2005-2024 Murder 57 .
+This site Copyright 2007-2025 and all plots are Copyright 2005-2025 Murder 57 .
 All rights reserved.
 Unauthorised copying, duplication or reproduction is strictly forbidden.
 The characters, companies and events portrayed during any Murder 57 Limited murder mystery event are fictitious and similarity to any real person, living or dead or to any company or organisation, existing or otherwise is entirely coincidental and unintentional.